 This course conveys the principles of solar thermal engineering.
 The topics covered include low- and high-temperature solar thermal energy collectors, solar thermal conversion processes, thermal energy storage, systems design and control.
 Theoretical material is balanced with practical experience in laboratories and design case studies.
-It is a capstone course for Engineering Thermodynamics and Fluid Mechanics and Heat Transfer stream in the Renewable Energy Systems major.
+This is one of the generation technology courses in the Master of Engineering in Renewable Energy.

 - Understand the concepts of energy quality and energy services in a systems engineering context

 - Discuss the niche/roles for solar thermal systems

 - Understand the potential impact of solar thermal systems

 - Understand the solar resource and be able to use this knowledge for design of solar thermal systems

 - Balance theoretical and practical aspects of solar thermal design